segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 ## Support for email marketing destinations

 Email marketing platforms such as [Klaviyo](/docs/connections/destinations/catalog/klaviyo/#server-side-track), [Iterable](/docs/connections/destinations/catalog/iterable/#track) and [Hubspot](/docs/connections/destinations/catalog/hubspot/#server) require an email property with any server-side event in order to associate events with a customer (they cannot use an `anonymousId`).
-Littledata adds that property whenever an email address is set in the user `traits()` object (in device-mode) or from the Shopify customer record (in cloud-mode).
+Littledata adds that `email` property whenever an email address is set in the user `traits()` object (in device-mode) or from the Shopify customer record (in cloud-mode).

 ## Alias Calls

-To support seamless customer tracking the [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias), [Vero](/docs/connections/destinations/catalog/vero/#alias) and [KISSMetrics](docs/connections/destinations/catalog/kissmetrics/#alias) destinations, Littledata ensures the pre-checkout `anonymousId`is added as an alias of the `userId` (used from checkout step 2 onwards).
+To support seamless customer tracking the [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias), [Vero](/docs/connections/destinations/catalog/vero/#alias) and [KISSMetrics](docs/connections/destinations/catalog/kissmetrics/#alias) destinations, Littledata ensures the pre-checkout `anonymousId` is added as an alias of the `userId` (used from checkout step 2 onwards).

 ## Subscription Ecommerce Events